syncfusion-content/winui-docs/winui/radialgauge/axes.md

 The ticks can be moved near or far to the axis line using the `TickOffset` property.
 The `OffsetUnit` property of axis allows to specify the `TickOffset` either in factor or logical pixels, and the default value of `OffsetUnit` is logicalPixel and the default value of `TickOffset` is double.NaN.

+**Tick offset in pixel**

+The `OffsetUnit` is set as pixel, the axis ticks will be moved based on the provided logical pixel values in `TickOffset`.

 {% tabs %}

 {% highlight xml %}